ryohei-1051/network-systems-ops-playbook/scenarios/network/01-home-internet-troubleshooting.md

 ## Clarifying Questions

 - Whether the network adapter is configured as static or dynamic
-- Is the client can recieve correct IP
+- Is the client can receive correct IP
 - Is there Internet reachability from the client or only web browser
 - Whether the modem powered on or off, or the ISP has some issue at a moment